 Although Garmin hasn’t adopted a touchscreen like its Apple and Fitbit competitors, its five buttons around the watch face are still easy to use.
 A traditional circular face will appeal to many and its 1.2-inch diameter looks great on small or large wrists.
 The Forerunner 645 is especially useful to runners, featuring stride length, cadence, vertical ratio, ground contact time, and balance readings.

 Its companion Garmin Connect app makes it easy for you to collect and utilize all your fitness data while also offering a Challenge tab which allows you to create challenges with your friends.
 Perhaps its best feature is the built-in GPS which means you won’t have to tote around a bulky smartphone.
-Featuring seven days of battery life as a smartwatch or five days with music and GPS active, there’s not much to dislike about the Forerunner 645.
+Featuring seven days of battery life as a smartwatch or five days with music and GPS active, there is not much to dislike about the Forerunner 645 Music.

 Who’s it for: Fitness enthusiasts who love to exercise outdoors.

-Why you should buy this: It’s a quality smartwatch with adaptive training guidance.The Suunto 3 Fitness offers adaptive training guidance and fitness features at an affordable price.
+Why you should buy this: It’s a quality smartwatch with outstanding battery life.